kwaschny/unwanted-twitch/tests/acceptance-tests.md

 1. Navigate between different pages on [twitch.tv](https://www.twitch.tv/).
 2. Use the "back" function (browser history).
 - [ ] Previously hidden covers should disappear.
-- [ ] A label to hide the item should appear on the top right corner of each cover.
+- [ ] A label named "X" is on the top right corner of each cover.
+- [ ] A label named "X" is on the right side (Firefox: at the bottom) of each tag label below the covers.

 ## Test Case: Management button appears in categories directory
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).